jasonagilbertson/workflowtest/docs/configuration.md

 - **ContainerFilter** - optional. string / regex. default null. if populated, pattern will be used to filter which containers are enumerated for blob download.
 - **DeleteCache** - bool. default false. if true, blobs downloaded from storage account into 'cacheLocation' will be deleted at end after successful formatting and ingestion.
-- **GatherType** - required. string. options: any, counter, exception, table, trace
+- **GatherType** - required. string. options: counter, exception, table, trace, any
-  - **any** - 'any' without other filters will enumerate all containers for blobs matching criteria.
   - **counter** - 'counter' will enumerate service fabric performance counter (.blg) blobs from 'fabriccounters*' container.
   - **exception** - 'exception' will enumerate service fabric fabric crash dumps (.dmp) blobs from 'fabriccrashdumps*' container.
   - **table** - 'table' will enumerate service fabric events from blob tables 'fabriclogs*'
   - **trace** - 'trace' will enumerate service fabric diagnostic logs (.dtr) zip blobs from 'fabriclogs*'
+  - **any** - 'any' without other filters will enumerate all containers for blobs matching criteria.
 - **List** - bool. default false. if true, lists the blobs meeting all criteria for download but does not download the file.
 - **LogDebug** - bool. default false. if true, logs additional 'debug' output to console for troubleshooting.
 - **LogFile** - optional. string. default null. if populated with file and path, will log all console output to specified file. file is recreated every execution if exists.